melle002/ISTA220/Homework/ista220homework07.md

 #### Discussion Questions
 Answer the discussion questions in writing.
 ##### 1. What is a class?
 According to the book, what does a class "arrange?"
-A Class is an entity and it arranges information and behavior
+A Class is an entity and it arranges information and behavior.
+Blueprint or pattern

 ##### 2. What are the two purposes of encapsulatiohn?
 1. to combine methods and data within a class: support classification
 2. To control the accessibility of the methods and data: control the use of the Class

 ##### 3. How do you instantiate an instance of a class?
 How do you access that instance?
-By using the keyword Class and you access it by creating a variable and initializing it
+By using the keyword new and you access it by using the variable assigned to it

 ##### 4. What is the default access of the fields and methods of a class?
 How do you change the default?
 The default access is private and you change it by declaring public.